como-leer-pulsador-con-micropython

 Handling Button Bounce

-A common headache when working with buttons is the bounce.
-When a button is pressed or released, the contacts often generate multiple rapid transitions between HIGH and LOW before stabilizing (which can ruin your measurement).
+A common headache when working with buttons is bounce.
+When a button is pressed or released, the contacts often generate multiple rapid transitions between HIGH and LOW before stabilizing (which will ruin your measurement).

 To handle bounce, we can implement a simple software debounce.
-A straightforward way to do this is to introduce a short delay after detecting a press.
+A simple way to do this is to introduce a small delay after detecting a press.

 from machine import Pin